John H. Boyle: Attack on Seward and assassination of Lincoln

+On April 14th, 1865, U.S. Secretary of State William H. Seward was attacked in his Washington, D.C. home as part of the larger Booth conspiracy to plunge the United States into chaos with the planned assassinations of president Abraham Lincoln, vice president Andrew Johnson, and the secretary of state Seward.
 While it was Lewis Powell, of the Confederate Secret Service and Mosby's Rangers, who stabbed Seward, reports by War Department investigator Lt.
 David D. Dana initially named Boyle as the attacker.
-When investigators reached Dr. Samuel Mudd, who had treated John Wilkes Booth in the days after the assassination, Mudd claimed that "fears of the vengeance of that desperado [Boyle]" had been the reason he'd not gone to authorities to report the stranger in the night who'd demanded treatment - as Boyle had threatened a relative of his.
-Pearson, the husband of Boyle's sister, was also briefly named as a suspect by A. I. Fisher following a report by an unknown man identifying himself as the fictitious officer John Lyon.
-Boyle arrived in Bryantown the day after Lincoln's assassination, staying with Thomas Cage for a night before being scared into the forests by the arrival of apparent soldiers - then staying with Truman Canters in Benedict.
+When investigators reached Dr. Samuel Mudd, who had treated John Wilkes Booth in the days after the assassination, Mudd claimed that "fears of the vengeance of that desperado [Boyle]" were the reason he had not gone to authorities to report the stranger who demanded treatment–Boyle had previously threatened Mudd's cousin.
+Pearson, the husband of Boyle's sister, was also briefly named as a suspect by A.I.
+Fisher following a report by an unknown man using the pseudonym John Lyon.
+Boyle arrived in Bryantown the day after Lincoln's assassination, staying with Thomas Cage for a night before being scared into the forests by the arrival of apparent soldiers.
+He then stayed with Truman Canters in Benedict.

-Boyle was promptly arrested in Frederick, Maryland after Lincoln's assassination, and remained in prison for seven years on the initial horse theft and assault on Watkins, as his uncles had procured Judge John T. Mason, Thomas S. Alexander and Oliver Miller as a defence team for him who successfully had his trial moved to Howard County and argued he could not be tried for the murder until after he completed the sentence for the initial crime.
-Lincoln conspirator George Atzerodt testified on May 1 that "[John H.] Boyle also killed Capt.
-Watkins near Annapolis last month, was one of the party, in the conspiracy", although there never seemed to be much evidence of Boyle's involvement.
+Boyle was arrested in Frederick, Maryland after Lincoln's assassination.
+In June 1865, he was convicted of assault with intent to kill in the death of Watkins, as well as larceny.
+He was sentenced to six years on the first count and four years on the second count.
+In 1870, Boyle was convicted of burglary and sentenced to three years in prison.

-Boyle was pardoned by Governor William Pinkney Whyte in 1872, for "his war-time activities", given that "Boyle is not expected to live a great while, and his friends intend to move him to Florida".
-Boyle actually ended up working as a detective for the Chicago, St. Louis and New Orleans Railroad until he was accused, and acquitted, of passing counterfeit money, and settled with his family in Tougaloo, Mississippi.
+Boyle was reportedly pardoned by Governor William Pinkney Whyte in 1872, for "his war-time activities", with the Baltimore Sun reporting that "Boyle is not expected to live a great while, and his friends intend to move him to Florida".
+Following his release, Boyle worked as a detective for the Chicago, St. Louis and New Orleans Railroad until he was accused of passing counterfeit money, and settled with his family in Tougaloo, Mississippi.

 Death

-Boyle was shot one evening sitting at home with his family, but authorities had little interest in seeking the killer.
-Allan Pinkerton refused to take the case, noting Boyle had been "one of the worst men he ever knew...good riddance".
-A local black man named Harry Barnes was briefly arrested, and the story circulated that he and Boyle had intended to rob a train together but upon Boyle withdrawing from the scheme decided to murder him, but the evidence was weak and the charges were dropped.
+In 1880, Boyle was assassinated in his home by an unidentified shooter.
+Detective Allan Pinkerton refused to take the case, noting Boyle had been "one of the worst men he ever knew...good riddance".
+A local black man named Henry Barnes was briefly arrested, and a story circulated that he and Boyle had intended to rob a train together, with Barnes murdering Boyle after the latter's withdrawal from the plot–a Grand Jury determined there was no evidence against Barnes, and the charges were dropped.